-The term KAMMATTHANA means "the basis of work".
+The term KAMMAŢŢHĀNA means 'the basis of work'.
 The work in this place is important and differs from the work that is normally understood by the world.
-It means the work of uprooting existences, Kilesa, Tanha and Avijja out of the Heart.
-To be far away from Dukkha, namely birth, decay, disease, and death, which is the bridge that connects the cycle of Vatta and which all worldly beings find difficult to go beyond.
-The result from this work, even for those who have not arrived at the final destination, is happiness both in the present and in future lives.
-Therefore, the Bhikkhu who is interested in practising this kind of Dhamma is known as a Kammatthana Bhikkhu, an honorary title given sincerely by fellow Buddhists to those who are interested in this work.
+It means the work of uprooting existence, defilement, craving and ignorance1 out of the Heart.
+To be far away from dukkha (suffering), namely birth, decay, disease, and death, which is the bridge that connects the cycle of rebirth (vaṭṭa), which all worldly beings find difficult to go beyond.
+The result from this work, even for those who have not yet arrived at the final destination, is happiness both in the present and in future lives.
+Therefore, a monk (bhikkhu) who is interested in practising this kind of Dhamma2 is known as a 'kammaṭṭḥāna bhikkhu,' an honorary title given sincerely by fellow Buddhists to those who are interested in this kind of work.